Expand all

 8. Monitor, transfer or close the claim

-If the claim requires ongoing case management, follow the Collaborative care planning procedure.
-If the claim requires a future layoff, consider transferring the claim to a case assistant to monitor until just before the scheduled layoff.
-Transfer to a case assistant only if the reopen decision is made, communicated verbally and in writing, and no further care plan is required at this time.
-If the claim requires ongoing monitoring for other entitlement (for example, wage loss, Permanent Clinical Impairment, academic, overpayment, etc.), document the details and transfer the claim to the case assistant.
+If the claim requires ongoing case management, follow the 3-2 Collaborative care planning procedure.
+If the worker is currently working but will need to lay off in the future (e.g., for a planned surgery or other treatment) and the claim does not require ongoing case management until then, consider transferring the claim to a case assistant to monitor until just before the scheduled layoff.
+A transfer is appropriate only if the reopen decision has been communicated verbally and in writing, and no ongoing case management is required until the worker lays off.
+If it is appropriate to transfer the claim to a case assistant, document the plan for future layoff and any monitoring required for approved or planned benefits (for example, wage loss, Permanent Clinical Impairment, retraining, overpayment, etc.) and transfer the claim.
 If the claim does not require monitoring, close the claim.

 |